Porges/ways-to-play/src/games/nine-mens-morris/index.md

 standard Nine Men’s Morris, mills must always be in a straight line and may not turn corners.

+Babbage also apparently experimented with differently-shaped boards, in both triangular and pentagonal shapes,[@SourcesInRecreationalMathematics] but I have not yet been able to see the manuscript in question.

 {% image
     src="windmill.svg;merel-pentagon.svg;merel-pentagon2.svg"
     alt=";A board constructed from three nested pentagons with corners and side-middles connected.;A board constructed from five nested pentagons in alternating orientations." %}